on this page

 The income limit to get the maximum CCS is increasing.
 Families earning up to $80,000 will get an increased maximum CCS amount, from 85% to 90%.

-If you earn over $80,000 your CCS percentage will go down by 1% for each $5,000 of income your family earns.
+If you earn over $80,000 you may get a subsidy starting from 90%.
+This will go down by 1% for each $5,000 of income your family earns.
 You’ll either get more subsidy or have no change to your entitlement.

 If you have more than one child aged 5 or under, you can still get a higher rate for one or more of your children.